FalconsSky/socha-python-client/docs/index.rst

            self.gameState = state

 The above example is the simplest working Logic you can build.
-As you can see the Logic must inherit from the ``IClientHandler``, so that you can overwrite its methods and the api knows where to find your logic.
+As you can see the Logic must inherit from the ``AbstractGameClient``, so that you can overwrite its methods and the api knows where to find your logic.

-If you're done with your version of an working player, than you have to finish your file with this function, where you call the Starter with your desired arguments.
+If you're done with your version of an working player, than you have to finish your file with this function, where you call the GameClientStarter with your desired arguments.
 The following starts the client with the default arguments.

 .. code:: python

    if __name__ == "__main__":
-       Starter(Logic())
+       GameClientStarter(Logic())

 Start arguments
 ~~~~~~~~~~~~~~~